 Which left nearly an hour before needing to fetch Ami and only two left to place.
 MK Schooldays: Algebra at Sir Frank Markham School in Leadenhall was one where I had sussed a site on the very first day of looking for them, maybe seven weeks earlier.
 However, when we got back there, I really couldn’t remember which particular tree I had tried to mark.
 It just didn’t look right.
 Anyway, we found yet another tree within spitting distance of the original plan, but then decided on Friday night that we didn’t like it after all.

 Only one left.
 MK Schooldays: Ancient Greek at St Pauls RC School in Leadenhall.
 Kev had planned a couple of locations but one of those was a stand-out.
-Parking was a bit tricky because the closest streets are distinctly residential and not really suitable for evenings or weekends when the inhabitants are at home.
+Parking was a bit tricky because the closest streets are distinctly residential.
+I don’t like parking on residential streets on evenings or weekends when the inhabitants are at home.
 Middle of the afternoon was OK but it still felt like there were a few twitching curtains.
 Hopefully OK though, although several finders have commented on the parking situation.

 So that was 14 placed in one day with enough time left to pop home to wash the mongoose again before fetching Ami.
 Cool.
-A handful of puzzles placed at locations different from the plan, and therefore a handful to re-jig, but otherwise long day, job done.
+A handful of puzzles placed at locations different from the plan.
+I therefore had a few to do again, but otherwise a long and successful day.

 Or so we thought…………..

 The puzzles were re-jigged on Thursday and Friday night, but on Saturday we decided we didn’t like where we’d put MK Schooldays: Algebra – too close to the back of someone’s house, so we all biked over there on Saturday morning and moved it a bit.
-Another puzzle to update but then finally 14 puzzles to release on Saturday night with the expectation that they might take a week to get reviewed because we had asked they all get released at the same time.
+Another puzzle to update but then finally 14 puzzles to release on Saturday night.
+I assumed the review might take a week because we had asked they all get released together.

 So imagine our surprise when we got a pile of emails on Sunday evening.
-That would have been great except that the reviewer had asked that we move 3 because they were in a disallowed place, or too close to something else.
+That would have been great except that the reviewer had asked that we move 3.
+They were in a disallowed place, or too close to something else.
 That affected MK Schooldays: Statistics, MK Schooldays: Geography and MK Schooldays: History.
 Because of the possibility of this taking a while to do Kev therefore asked that the other 11 be released anyway.
-Which meant 11 went live on Monday evening but with no cache in the Humanities category at all, so it was not technically possible to get to the graduation cache unless you could brute-force the Sudoku.
+Which meant 11 went live on Monday evening but with no cache in the Humanities category at all.
+It was not technically possible to get to the graduation cache unless you could brute-force the Sudoku.

-And so Monday night at home and three more puzzles to re-jig and re-release, which meant that all 14 were up and running by Tuesday night, just in time for an event round the other side of Tring on Wednesday, where there was much talk of all these puzzles which had magically appeared all over MK in the last couple of days.
-Funny that, I wonder where they came from ?
+And so Monday night at home and three more puzzles to re-jig and re-release.
+This meant that all 14 were up and running by Tuesday night, just in time for an event round the other side of Tring on Wednesday, where there was much talk of all these puzzles which had magically appeared all over MK in the last couple of days.
+Funny that, I wonder where they came from?